JayWood/the-seo-framework/readme.txt

 	/
 	* Default options merging on plugin update, so you don't have to check out the new features manually with each update.
 When new features are added which have not yet been registered.
 These features will now be updated to its default settings.
 Multisite compatible.
 	* Archive title prefix options!
-	* TODO Schema SEO!
+	* Schema SEO!
-	* TODO Schema SEO will allow you to enable and disable global Schema.org features.
+	* Schema SEO will allow you to enable and disable global Schema.org features.
 	* LD+Json Schema.org website name and URL header markup on the front-page.
 This should change the `example.com > category > subcategory` output in Google to `Example Site > category > subcategory`.
 See [this page](https://developers.google.com/structured-data/site-name) for more info.
 	* Time display options for the sitemap.
 Now you can select how the time is output.
 Default "Complete date plus hours, minutes and timezone".
 	* Buffer cleaner before the sitemap begins outputting.
 This makes sure the sitemap can't be erroneous through other plugin or theme errors.